 I Don’t Expect My Children to Have Problems with Creditors or Predators…Share this post

-If I do not expect Problems with Creditors, Shouldn’t I Just Leave My Property to My Children Outright?
+I do not expect Problems with Creditors, Shouldn’t I Just Leave My Property to My Children Outright?

 Problems with creditors aside, should I go outright or protected trust?
 Even if an adult child is debt free and will never divorce, leaving their assets in a protective trust can still be beneficial.
 For one thing, life is uncertain, and you have no way of knowing what the future holds for your child.
 Your son, the doctor, may be sued for malpractice.
-Your daughter, the entrepreneur, may experience a business failure due to the turbulent economy.
-Your other daughter, the business executive, could be “downsized.”
-The bottom could fall out of the market, and wipe out the investments of all three of your children.
+But your daughter, the entrepreneur, may experience a business failure due to the turbulent economy.
+In addition, your other daughter, the business executive, could be “downsized.”
+The bottom could fall out of the market and wipe out the investments of all three of your children.
 And any of their marriage relationships, that now seem so strong, can be turned upside down through one lapse of judgment.
 Assets within the reach of creditors include any assets that the person had inherited as an “outright” distribution.
 Talk to a knowledgeable attorney about your personal situation.

 In addition, millions of Americans become severely disabled at some point during their lifetimes, sometimes as a result of accidents, and sometimes as a result of physical or mental illness.
 Federal and state governments have a myriad of entitlement programs available to support the disabled, but the majority of these programs are “means tested”— that is, you qualify for aid only if you don’t have too many assets or too much income.

 If assets are passed to a child through an outright inheritance, the inherited assets would be counted in determining the child’s eligibility for governmental aid.
-That would typically disqualify the child from receiving that benefit, and would use up his inheritance instead.
+That would typically disqualify the child from receiving that benefit and would use up his inheritance instead.

 However, those assets can be passed to the child in a spendthrift trust containing a “trigger” provision that converts the child’s trust to a “special needs” trust should the child become seriously disabled or otherwise eligible for governmental assistance.
 In that circumstance, the trust assets and its income should be excluded from the calculation in determining the child’s eligibility for assistance.

-Problems with Creditors.. what about with a “Special Needs” Trust?
+Problems with Creditors… what about with a “Special Needs” Trust?